meredithoopis/mlops/data_pipeline/flow/README.md

-# Pipeline to process training data
+# Pipeline to process data
 A Python script to automate the preprocessing of the training data.

 ## ⚙️ How-to
-Running the script
+Running the script will create containers for Airflow which contains two DAG files, one for processing training data and another for automate crawling data.
 ```bash
 chmod +x run.sh
 ./run.sh